wilsonwkwong88/wilsonwkwong88/README.md

 ### About Me:

 -  I’m interested in solving puzzles with Excel/SQL/Python.
-I am a strong believer in hands-on learning (Thanks, Google!)
+I am a strong believer in hands-on learning and love to figure things out on my own (Thanks, Google!)
 -  I’m currently learning how to build my intro page on Github.
 It'll get better, I promise!
 -  In my free time, I like to get together with friends and play some :basketball:.